 The theory behind the composite structural elements is developed according to E. Oñate, Structural Analysis with the Finite Element Method [1] which provides the basic equations and assumptions needed to develop 2D shell finite elements that take into account the effect of multilayer laminate composite materials.

-Displacement Fieldelements, homogeneousplanearehomogeneousfact,
+Displacement Field

+When studying composite laminated plate elements, the main problem that arises is that in contrast to homogeneous materials, points that belong on the middle plane of the element can be displaced “in plane” this results in axial forces that are not possible within a homogeneous material.
+To account for this fact, we introduce two axial displacements u0x,y and v0(x,y) and thus the displacement of any point within the plate can be calculated as follows: